stacks-network/pybitcoin/README.md

 Coinkit
 =====

-Tools for Bitcoin and other cryptocurrencies.
+Python library for Bitcoin and other cryptocurrencies.

 ## Sample Usage